lightxlamp/Git/readme.md

   > (use "git restore --staged <file>..." to unstage)
             new file:   test-folder-to-ignore/some_unneeded_file.js
   ...
 No it is "restore", not reset and "git restore readme.md" did not work for me

+New info:

+- git add -p index.html - Partial adding.
+Will ask you about each part of change, whether iy should be added or not